skorasaurus/cleboundaries/README.md

 map](https://search.clevnet.org/client/en_US/cpl-main/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:2065749/one)
 in the CPL catalog.
 Its call number is: G4084.C5F7 1974 .C5X

-(I don't have a copy of this digitally; and as of 2018-05, I'm unsure if i've seen it; I'm near certain it is the same item that I mention above because it's listed as being only in the public administration library and its metadata is extremely similar to the "1968 map"..
+(I don\'t have a copy of this digitally; and as of 2018-05, I\'m unsure if i\'ve seen it; I\'m near certain it is the same item that I mention above because it\'s listed as being only in the public administration library and its metadata is extremely similar to the \"1968 map\"..

-#### Source \#2 (subsequently referred in my notes as the "1941" or Volkman map)
+#### Source \#2 (subsequently referred in my notes as the \"1941\" or Volkman map)

 Title:
 :   Annexations to the city of Cleveland